Java EE 8 By Example

 • Oracle JDK 8 or OpenJDK 8

-Oracle Java 8 is required, go to Oracle Java website to download it and install into your system.
+Oracle Java 8 is required, go to to download it and install into your system.

 Optionally, you can set JAVA_HOME environment variable and add <JDK installation dir>/bin in your PATH environment variable.